Skip to content

 return collector

 And that’s all.
 So what have we done?
-First we created our collector using the prepare_collector method, giving it a class of the collector and the content of its (mocked) configuration.
-However before doing so we mocked _download_data method on the MyCollector class so that it will return the input data chunks we passed to the test.
-For the purposes of this example we imply that the MyCollector‘s method _download_data is the one that deals just with downloading data from an external data source and so we can mock it without disrupting the collector’s logic.
+First, we created our collector using the prepare_collector method, giving it a class of the collector and the content of its (mocked) configuration.
+However, before doing so, we mocked the _download_data method on the MyCollector class, so that it will return the input data chunks we passed to the test.
+For the purposes of this example we imply that the MyCollector’s method _download_data is the one that deals just with downloading data from an external data source and so we can mock it without disrupting the collector’s logic.

-After receiving our collector in the test method we simply start it by calling run_handling on the collector.
+After receiving our collector in the test method, we simply start it by calling run_collection on the collector.
 Then we can make our assertion.
-We compare output we expected against the value of the mock_calls property on the mocked output queue.
-To put in in simple terms mock_calls is just the data expected to be inside the queue after the collector has finished working.
+We compare the output we expected against the value of the mock_calls property on the mocked output queue.
+To put it in simple terms: mock_calls is just the data expected to be inside the queue after the collector has finished working.

 We can see that the structure of the test method corresponds to the 3A principle concerning writing unit tests (Arrange, Act, Assert) - which is nice.